AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 Clicks to [EF ID Instances = (ef_id_instances / Clicks)
 ```

 While you should expect a high match rate between the AMO ID and the EF ID, don't expect 100% parity because AMO ID and EF ID fundamentally track different data, and this difference can lead to slight differences in the total [!UICONTROL AMO ID Instances] and [!UICONTROL EF ID Instances].
-If the total [!UICONTROL AMO ID Instances] in [!DNL Analytics] differ from [!UICONTROL EF ID Instances] in Adobe Advertising by more than 1%, however, contact your [!DNL Adobe] account team for assistance.
+If the total [!UICONTROL AMO ID Instances] in [!DNL Analytics] differ from [!UICONTROL EF ID Instances] in Adobe Advertising by more than 1%, however, contact your Adobe Account Team for assistance.

 For more information about the AMO ID and EF ID, see [Adobe Advertising IDs Used by Analytics](ids.md).